Carotid Angioplasty and Stenting

 What is carotid angioplasty and stenting?

-A minimally invasive procedure to open narrowed carotid arteries.
+A minimally invasive procedure to open narrowed carotid arteries using a balloon and stent.

 Why is carotid angioplasty and stenting performed?

-To prevent stroke by improving blood flow to the brain.
+To reduce stroke risk by improving blood flow through the carotid arteries.

 Who is a candidate for carotid angioplasty and stenting?